bcanfield/shadcn-registry-starter/README.md

 - `name`: The item name, used for downloading.
 - `type`: The type of the item (example, theme, hook, etc.).
 - `dependencies`: NPM packages that the item depends on.
-- `registryDependencies`: ShadCN components required from the official ShadCN registry.
+- `registryDependencies`: Shadcn components required from the official Shadcn registry.
 - `files`: Code files that make up this registry item.

 The additional subfolders (e.g., `examples`, `hooks`, `ui`) are simply to organize the code files for each of these registry item types.